 Circular 230 states that an unreasonable factual assumption is one the practitioner knows or should know is incorrect or incomplete.
 Use of unreasonable factual assumptions is prohibited in both covered opinions and other "written advice."
 There is no materiality threshold.
-Virtually no dataset used in pension valuations is entirely complete and accurate.
+Virtually no data set used in pension valuations is entirely complete and accurate.

-For example, in any given dataset received from a client, a portion of the individuals will be missing dates of birth, or the dates of hire may differ from one year to the next for a certain number of people.
+For example, in any given data set received from a client, a portion of the individuals will be missing dates of birth, or the dates of hire may differ from one year to the next for a certain number of people.
 These omissions or changes are immaterial to the pension valuation, and to insist on complete data purity would create delays and incur additional costs for minimal additional accuracy.
 In some cases, insistence on elimination of immaterial errors in data would make it impossible for a pension plan to obtain legally required actuarial valuations.

-As such we request guidance to clarify that the data used for actuarial valuations would not be subject to the prohibition of unreasonable factual assumptions, as long as the data satisfies applicable actuarial standards.
+We request guidance to clarify that the data used for actuarial valuations would not be subject to the prohibition of unreasonable factual assumptions, as long as the data satisfy applicable actuarial standards.
+These standards are codified in Actuarial Standard of Practice (ASOP) 23, "Data Quality."

-Actuarial reports and Schedule Bs
+Actuarial reports and Schedule B